The Full Monty

-The Full Monty is a 1997 British comedy film directed by Peter Cattaneo, starring Robert Carlyle, Mark Addy, William Snape, Steve Huison, Tom Wilkinson, Paul Barber and Hugo Speer.
-The screenplay was written by Simon Beaufoy.
+The Full Monty is a 1997 British comedy film directed by Peter Cattaneo, written by Simon Beaufoy, and starring Robert Carlyle, Tom Wilkinson and Mark Addy.
 The film is set in Sheffield in the North of England during the 1990s, and tells the story of six unemployed men, four of them former steel workers, who decide to form a male striptease act (à la Chippendale dancers) in order to make some money and for the main character, Gaz, to be able to see his son.
-Gaz declares that their show will be much better than the renowned Chippendales dancers because they will go "the full monty"—strip all the way—hence the film's title.
+Gaz declares that their show will be much better than the Chippendales because they will go "the full monty"—strip all the way.

 Despite being a comedy, the film also touches on serious subjects such as unemployment, fathers' rights, depression, impotence, homosexuality, body image, working class culture and suicide.
-The Full Monty was a major critical success upon release and an international commercial success, grossing over $250 million from a budget of only $3.5 million.
+The Full Monty was a major critical success upon release and an international commercial success, grossing $257 million from a budget of only $3.5 million.
 It was the highest-grossing film in the UK until it was outsold by Titanic.
-It won the BAFTA Award and European Film Award for Best Film, and was nominated for Academy Awards for Best Picture, Best Director, Best Original Screenplay and Best Original Musical or Comedy Score, winning the last.
+It won the BAFTA and European Film Award for Best Film, and the Academy Award for Best Original Score.
+It was also nominated for Academy Awards for Best Picture, Best Director, and Best Original Screenplay.

-The British Film Institute ranked The Full Monty the 25th best British film of the 20th century.
-The film was adapted into a musical in 2000, a play in 2013 and a planned television series.
+The Full Monty was released in the United Kingdom on 29 August 1997.
+The British Film Institute ranked the film the 25th best British film of the 20th century.
+It was adapted into a musical in 2000 and a play in 2013.
+A follow-up TV series was released in 2023.